MCLegoMan/Perspective/README.md

 Q: Do you make any other content?<br>
 A: Yes, You can find me on <a href="https://twitch.tv/mclegoman">Twitch</a> and <a href="https://youtube.com/@MCLegoMan">YouTube</a>.<br>
 <br>
-Q: Where can I stay up to date with Perspective's news.<br>
+Q: Where can I get Perspective's latest news.<br>
 A: Yes!<br>
 Perspective's Mastodon: <a rel="me" href="https://social.mclegoman.com/@perspective">@perspective@social.mclegoman.com</a><br>
 MCLegoMan's Mastodon: <a rel="me" href="https://social.mclegoman.com/@perspective">@mclegoman@social.mclegoman.com</a><br>